-When using Laptops, battery is the most important thing that everybody worries about.
-This is the reason you have power saving mode automatically turned on when it runs on the battery.
-Today, lets look at an inbuilt took in Windows, PowerCfg, which generates an efficiency report along with warnings and errors to help you understand what is consuming your battery.
+When using Laptops, the battery is essential about which everyone worries.
+That’s the reason Windows 10 automatically switches to the power-saving mode when it runs on the battery.
+Today, let’s look at an inbuilt tool in Windows, PowerCfg, which generates an efficiency report along with warnings and errors to help you understand what is consuming your battery.
 It will help you find out which app or software is draining more battery on Windows 10 Laptop.

 Just before you start, the generated report is hefty, i.e., outputs a lot of technical details.
-You will need a lot of time for actually analysis.
-Also this toll has been there since Windows 7.
+You will need a lot of time for actual analysis.
+Also, this tool has been there since Windows 7.
 Follow these steps:

-- Next type in powercfg /ENERGY to generate report.
-This will take around 60 seconds or so, and at the end a message from the command prompt will tell you where the report is generated.
+- Next type in powercfg /ENERGY to generate the report.
+It will take around 60 seconds or so, and in the end, a message from the command prompt will tell you where the report is generated.

-- Copy and paste in the browser and it will open it up.
-It’s an HTML file so works on any browser.
+- Copy and paste in the browser, and it will open it up.
+It’s an HTML file, so it works on any browser.

-The report simply tells you what is causing power drain for your laptop so for best result, make sure to run it when you are on battery.
-The HTML file is colourful and shows errors and warnings.
+The report tells you what is causing the power drain for your laptop.
+So for the best result, make sure to run it when you are on battery.
+The HTML file is colorful and displays errors and warnings.

-So for example, if your Laptop does not have Sleep Mode enabled, it will tell you that.
-Sleep mode is very important because it keeps you away from turning off your laptop every time you want to take a break, and uses a lot less power.
-As a matter of fact, this tool does support Sleep Report which was introduced Windows 8.1X system last year.
+So, for example, if your Laptop does not have Sleep Mode enabled, it will tell you that.
+Sleep mode is fundamental because it keeps you away from turning off your laptop every time you want to take a break, and uses a lot less power.
+This tool does support Sleep Report, which was introduced the Windows 8.1X system last year.